-- 5.3.82 Within the NPPF, the Government states that one of its core planning principles is that the planning system should encourage the effective use of land by reusing land that has been previously developed (brownfield land), provided that it is not of high environmental value. - 5.3.83 If growth in Bradford is to be accommodated in a sustainable way then it is essential that the land supply available for development is used in the most effective way.
+- If growth in Bradford is to be accommodated in a sustainable way then it is essential that the land supply available for development is used in the most effective way.
 This means making best use of previously developed (brownfield) land which is currently deliverable for the provision of new homes and using a range of direct and indirect initiatives to bring forward other areas of such land over the plan period.
 The use of brownfield land is crucial because it tends to be concentrated in the urban areas of the district and its development, in addition to providing much needed homes, has the potential to provide wider benefits such as the removal of derelict land and buildings, and improvement of the local environment.
-In doing so it has the potential to improve the prospects for further development and investment over time. - 5.3.84 Policy HO6, together with the implementation strategy included in Appendix 6 therefore sets out the priority that the Council will give to maximising the contribution which previously developed land makes to the provision of new homes, and indicates minimum targets for the proportion of housing completions which should be on previously developed land which reflects the evidence base, in particular the SHLAA.
-The policy therefore supports both the Core Strategy's place specific vision for Bradford and strategic objective 2. - 5.3.85 Government guidance contained within the NPPF allows for the setting of locally appropriate targets for the use for the use of brownfield land.
-The targets within element C of the policy have been carefully considered and reflect the results of the latest SHLAA. - 5.3.86 The target proportions do lie significantly below the proportions achieved and reported on in the Annual Monitoring Reports (AMR) of recent years.
-However those AMR proportions are misleading since the absolute number of completions in the district over this period has been extremely low.
+In doing so it has the potential to improve the prospects for further development and investment over time. - Policy HO6, together with the implementation strategy included in Appendix 6 therefore sets out the priority that the Council will give to maximising the contribution which previously developed land makes to the provision of new homes, and indicates targets for the proportion of housing completions which should be on previously developed land which reflects the evidence base, in particular the SHLAA.
+The policy therefore supports both the Core Strategy's place specific Vision for Bradford and Strategic Objective 2. - 5.3.94 Government guidance contained within the NPPF allows for the setting of locally appropriate targets for the use for the use of brownfield land.
+The targets within element C of the Policy have been carefully considered and reflect the results of the latest SHLAA. - The target proportions do lie significantly below the proportions achieved and reported on in the Annual Monitoring Reports (AMR) of recent years.
+However those AMR proportions are misleading since the absolute number of completions in the District over this period has been extremely low.
 The SHLAA results indicate that there is no way that remotely the same proportions of brownfield development can be achieved if the quantums of delivery are to be increased from the recent levels of around 700/annum to something well over 2000 as required over the whole period to 2030.
-The targets therefore, although challenging, do reflect the realities of the amount of deliverable and developable brownfield land within the district.
+The targets therefore, although challenging, do reflect the realities of the amount of deliverable and developable brownfield land within the District.